 He won decisively in the primary.

-And and the the Trump like candidates, like uh, you know, uh uh I'm running races for candidates who support who are like President Trump, like Bob Stefanowski in Connecticut, he's running for governor, he's got a plan to phase out the income tax.
+And the Trump-like candidates, like, you know, I'm running races for candidates who support who are like President Trump, like Bob Stefanowski in Connecticut.

-And he's he's on the he's on the ballot on Tuesday and everybody's attacking us because they Donald Trump has put his imprint on this party, and the Trump candidates are winning the primaries, and with that, hopefully they can carry an agenda that can that will basically create the red wave instead of having a blue wave going on.
+And he's on the ballot on Tuesday, and everybody's attacking us because Donald Trump has put his imprint on this party, and the Trump candidates are winning the primaries.

-Because right now the Democrats are blurring the issues.
+Because right now, the Democrats are blurring the issues.

-Yeah, I think there's some truth to that, and there, but they seem to always go back to the same playbook.
+But they seem to always go back to the same playbook.

 And we know what the playbook is.

-Republicans are racist, sexist, uh, xenophobic, homophobic, Islamophobic, misogynistic, uh, they want dirty air, water, they want to kill children, and they want to throw granny over the cliff.
+They want to kill children, and they want to throw Granny over the cliff.

 It doesn't change very much.

-Now we could use you on our side.
+Now, we could use you on our side.

 You do that very well.

-I I've I listen, I've been in this business too long.
+Listen, I've been in this business too long.

 It's every single election cycle.

-It never changes ever.
+It never changes, ever.

-I mean, 13 million more Americans on food stamps, eight million more in poverty, accumulated more debt than every other president before him combined, lowest labor participation rate since the 70s, and then you compare it to what Donald Trump has done in a short period.
+And, you know, the sad part is, is, you know, then America forgets, you know, how bad it was under people like, I mean, 13 million more Americans on food stamps, 8 million more in poverty, accumulated more debt than every other president before him, combined lowest labor participation rate since the 70s.

-I mean, I would say if I would say to Republicans that their biggest problem is they've been weak.
+I mean, I would say, if I would say to Republicans that their biggest problem is they've been weak.

 Yep.

-Because I'll tell you what, if the Doug Schoen Republican uh Democrats, who go almost Republicans on a lot of issues, if we ask him, No, no, no, he's the let me tell you something.
+And I agree with you 100%, Trump, because I'll tell you what, if the Doug Show Republican, Democrats, who are almost Republicans on a lot of issues, if we ask Democrats.

 He's not a Republican.

-He's got to be fiscal conservative.
+He's got to be a physical conservative.

 I don't go for all this debt, Sean.

-I'm with no, I'm listening I agree with you on that too.
+Listen, I agree with you on that too.

-But you know, if we get the GDP growth to where we need it to be, you and I both know that it's going to be great for the American people and the economy.
+But, you know, if we get the GDP growth to where we need it to be, you and I both know that it's going to be great for the American people and the economy.

-I got I gotta take a break.
+I got to take a break.

 Well, just stay tuned.